 |Install a dock, buoy, retaining wall, pump, water intake line, or any encroachment on the bed or banks of the lake or

-if you want to buy or sell lakefront property with an encroachment on the lake
+Buy or sell lakefront property with an encroachment on the lake

 (note that Hayden Lake is in the Mica Supervisory Area)